MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/motion-vectors.md

 ## <span id="ddk_motion_vectors_gly"></span><span id="DDK_MOTION_VECTORS_GLY"></span>

-If the picture is not an intra picture (the **bPicIntra** member of the **DXVA\_PictureParameters** or *P picture*).
+If the picture is not an intra picture (the **bPicIntra** member of the [**DXVA\_PictureParameters**](https://msdn.microsoft.com/library/windows/hardware/ff564012) structure is zero), motion vectors are included in the macroblock control command structure.
+The number of motion vectors that are included in the structure depends upon the type of picture (for example, *B picture* or *P picture*).
 Additionally, if macroblock-based reference-picture selection (as defined in H.263 Annex U) is in use, then a reference-picture selection index for each motion vector is also included in the macroblock control-command structure.

 The space reserved for motion vectors in each macroblock control command structure is generally the amount needed for four motion vectors.
 Each motion vector is specified using a [**DXVA\_MVvalue**](/windows-hardware/drivers/ddi/dxva/ns-dxva-_dxva_mvvalue) structure.
 These usual cases include the two preceding nonintra cases.
 The remaining cases (not explicitly defined in the *dxva.h* header file) are as follows: